ISUgenomics/bioinformatics-workbook/xsede.md

 ## what is XSEDE?

 The Extreme Science and Engineering Discovery Environment (XSEDE) is a National Science Foundation (NSF) funded collection of supercomputers and high-end visualization and data analysis resources.
-These resources are at least 10 times more powerful than most supercomputers at a local
+XSEDE resources can be an order of magnatude greater that an R1 Universty's local super computer.

 [XSEDE Pamphlet](https://www.xsede.org/documents/10157/169907/what-is-XSEDE.pdf)

+## Who is Eligible.

+a researcher or educator at a U.S.-based institution, including federal research labs or commercial organizations,

+postdoctoral researcher is eligible to serve as PI.
+After receiving an allocation,

+PIs can request that students be given accounts to use the allocation.

 ## How do I get an account?